zazaalaza/iosMath/README.md

 The [EXAMPLES.md](./EXAMPLES.md) file contains more examples.

 ## Requirements
-`iosMath` works on iOS 6+ or MacOS 10.8+ and requires ARC to build.
+`iosMath` works on iOS 17.0+ or macOS 14.0+ and requires ARC to build.
 It depends on the following Apple frameworks:

 * Foundation.framework